liftoff-sr/CIPster/README.md

     $ sudo apt-get install cmake-curses-gui
     $ ccmake .

-Press c for configure and g for generate.
+While inside ccmake, edit the field USER_INCLUDE_DIR to contain "&lt;path-to-CIPster&gt;/examples/POSIX/sample_application".
+After changing the field Press c for configure and g for generate.
+Then quit.

-Or you can delete the CMakeCache.txt file and simply add in the USER_INCLUDE_DIR setting on the command line:
+Or you can delete the CMakeCache.txt file and start over by simply adding in the missing USER_INCLUDE_DIR setting on the command line:

     $ cmake -DUSER_INCLUDE_DIR=<path-to-CIPster>/examples/POSIX/sample_application -DCMAKE_BUILD_TYPE=Debug <path-to-CIPster>/source
     $ make

 You must delete CMakeCache.txt before running cmake, but not before running ccmake.

+### Building the Sample Programs

-Building either sample application (linux or windows) is also easy.
+Building either sample program (linux or windows) is also easy.
 These will each be built in their own "out of tree" build directory.
-With CMake, there's never a good reason to build in the source tree, ever.
+(With CMake, there's never a good reason to build in the source tree, ever.)
+When building either sample program, the library will also be built for you within a subdirectory called build-CIPster of your build directory.
+It is a nested project that gets built once.
+(You can later trigger a rebuild of this subproject by deleting this subdirectory followed by a make of the parent project.)

 For a Release build instead of a Debug build, substitute *Release* for *Debug* in the following instructions.
 From another dedicated out of tree build directory: